How to Distress Wood for a Beautiful Aged Look

 A generation or two ago, people went to rummage sales and antique stores, looking for antiques to decorate their homes.
-But times have changed, and people are much more aware of the value of those antiques today, than they were back then.
+But times have changed, and people are much more aware of the value of those antiques today than they were.
 That has raised the price of antiques to the point where most people can’t afford them.
-In fact, we now differentiate between antiques and vintage items, in that the antique ones are valuable, whereas vintage items are just old.
+We now differentiate between antiques and vintage items, in that the antique ones are valuable, whereas vintage items are just old.

-This increase in the price of old stuff hasn’t lessened the desire of people to have it.
-Rather, it has led people to look for period reproductions.
+This increase in the price of old stuff hasn’t lessened people’s desire to have it.
+Instead, it has led people to look for period reproductions.
 Whether those are factory-made furniture reproductions or something made in smaller shops, there is a fascination with the look of that old stuff.
-Take a look in any furniture store today, and you’ll find a number of examples of these reproductions.
+Look in any furniture store today, and you’ll find several examples of these reproductions.

 One way of coming up with period pieces is repurposing old wood.
 The problem here is finding enough aged wood to make a project from.
-Forty years or so ago barnwood became so popular that people were literally tearing down old barns to get it.
+Forty years ago, barnwood became so popular that people were tearing down old barns to get it.
 That became expensive, as part of the cost of getting that barnwood was replacing the barn for the farmer.
-Today there are few barns available to tear down, so the most common source of used wood to repurpose comes from cedar fences.
-But that isn’t necessarily the best wood to work with, as it can literally fall apart.
+Today, few barns are available to tear down, so the most common source of used wood to repurpose is cedar fences.
+But that isn’t necessarily the best wood to work with, as it can fall apart.

-Today, most reproductions are artificially aged to make them look more authentic.
-How the aging process is accomplished depends largely upon the material that’s being aged.
-When we’re talking about wood objects, whether furniture, picture frames or other decorative items, the process is referred to as “distressing the wood.”
-While a seemingly complicated process that takes time to learn, it is actually quite simple and can yield amazing results from the very first try.
+Today, most reproductions are artificially aged to look more authentic.
+How the aging process is accomplished depends largely upon the material being aged.
+When we’re talking about wood objects, whether furniture, picture frames, or other decorative items, the process is referred to as “distressing the wood.”
+While a seemingly complicated process that takes time to learn, it is simple and can yield amazing results from the first try.

-There are several different methods used in distressing, which we will discuss in this article.
-But the best pieces are those which use a combination of different methods.
-If you think about an old door on an abandoned house, the image you will probably see in your mind’s eye will be of a door with peeling paint, showing different colors in different spots and even having bare spots in places.
-Chances are the wood will be cracked, the edges will be chipped and worn and there will be small holes or dents in the surface, either from things hitting the door or insects boring into the wood.
+Several methods are used in distressing, which we will discuss in this article.
+However, the best pieces use a combination of different techniques.
+If you think about an old door on an abandoned house, you will probably see an image of a door with peeling paint, showing different colors in different spots and even having bare spots in places.
+Chances are the wood will be cracked, the edges will be chipped and worn, and there will be small holes or dents in the surface, either from things hitting the door or insects boring into the wood.
 That’s the look that we want to reproduce by distressing wood.

-To get those different colors obviously requires applying different colors of paint.
+To achieve those different colors, you obviously need to apply different colors of paint.
 But the coats of paint don’t necessarily need to be applied well.
-In fact, it is best if they are not, using a combination of washes, dry brush techniques and washes.
+In fact, it is best if they are not, using a combination of washes, dry brush techniques, and washes.
 Each additional layer adds to the artificial aging process, adding character and beauty to the finished piece.

 Start with a Base Coat

-If existing furniture is to be distressed, there is no need to paint it, unless there is a desire to change the base color of the piece.
-Stained and varnished furniture can also be distressed in the same way, although it is not as common.
+If existing furniture is to be distressed, there is no need to paint it unless the piece’s base color is to be changed.
+Stained and varnished furniture can also be distressed in the same way, although it is less common.
 The armour below was distressed with a wash over the original stained and varnished finish.

 wash over stain